-1. This Agreement may be terminated by either Party by written notice addressed to the other Party.
+I. This Agreement may be terminated by either Party by written notice to the other Party.

-2. Termination shall take effect 180 days after receipt of the notice by the other Party, notwithstanding that the Parties may agree on a different date.
+The termination shall take effect 180 days after receipt of the notification by the other Party, notwithstanding that the Parties may agree on a different date.

-Article 25.8.
-PROVISIONAL APPLICATION
+ARTICLE 25.8 PROVISIONAL IMPLEMENTATION

-1. Notwithstanding the provisions of Article 25.6, the Republic of Colombia may provisionally apply this Agreement in accordance with its constitutional requirements, from the date of signature until the time of its entry into force, in accordance with Article 25.6.
-Provisional application shall also cease at such time as the Republic of Colombia notifies the Republic of Panama of its intention not to become a Party to this Agreement or of its intention to suspend provisional application.
+I. Without prejudice to the provisions of Article 25.6, the Republic of Colombia may provisionally apply this Agreement in accordance with its constitutional requirements, from the date of its signature until the time of its entry into force. force, in accordance with Article 25.6.
+Provisional application shall also cease at the time the Republic of Colombia notifies the Republic of Panama of its intention not to become a Party to this Agreement or of its intention to suspend provisional application.

-2. The provisional application of this Agreement shall be notified to the other Party and shall commence as of the first day of the first month following such notification.
+2. The provisional application of this Agreement shall be notified to the other Party and shall commence on the first day of the first month following such notification.

-Article 25.9.
-TERMINATION OF THE PARTIAL SCOPE AGREEMENT
+ARTICLE 25.9 TERMINATION OF THE P ARTIAL SCOPE AGREEMENT

-With respect to the "Partial Scope Agreement signed under Article 25 of the Treaty of Montevideo of 1980 between the Republic of Panama and the Republic of Colombia" signed on July 9, 1993, hereinafter referred to as the AAP.A25TM N°29, the Parties agree as follows:
+In relation to the "Partial Scope Agreement signed under Article 25 of the Treaty of Montevideo of 1980 between the Republic of Panama and the Republic of Colombia" subscribed on July 9, 1993, hereinafter referred to as AAP.A25TM N° 29, the Parties agree as follows:

-1. The Parties understand that the entry into force of the present Agreement does not entail the termination of AAP.A25TM N° 29.

-2. AAP.A25TM N° 29 shall continue to apply as long as the preferences contained in AAP.A25TM N° 29 are more favorable than those resulting from the application of the Tariff Elimination Program of this Agreement.

-3. Importers may benefit from the preferences contained in AAP.A25TM N° 29 during the period in which said agreement continues to be applied.
+- I. The Parties understand that the entry into force of this Agreement does not entail the termination of AAP.A25TM No. 29. - 2.
+AAP.A25TM No. 29 will continue to apply as long as the preferences contained in AAP.A25TM No. 29 are more favorable than those resulting from the application of the Tariff Elimination Program of this Agreement. - 3.
+Importers may benefit from the preferences of AAP.A25TM No. 29 during the period in which the agreement continues to apply. - 4.
+The Parties may agree to terminate AAP.A25TM No. 29 when the preferences contained in the agreement are equal to or greater than the preferences contained in the agreement.

-4. The Parties may agree to terminate AAP.A25TM No. 29 when the preferences contained in such agreement are equal to or less favorable than those resulting from the application of the Tariff Elimination Program of this Agreement.
+less favorable than those resulting from the application of the Tariff Elimination Program of] this Agreement.